|►||Academic Services Home|

 GORDANA P. CRNKOVIC, Associate Professor, Slavic Languages and Literature and Comparative literature

-CHRIS DEMASKE, Assistant Professor, Communication, Interdisciplinary Arts and Sciences, UW-Tacoma
+CHRIS DEMASKE, Associate Professor, Communication, Interdisciplinary Arts and Sciences,

-KATARZYNA A. DZIWIREK, Associate Professor, Slavic Languages and Literature
+KATARZYNA A. DZIWIREK, Chair and Associate Professor, Slavic Languages and Literature

 JAMES FELAK, Professor, History